 - 1. Create a local dataset to access the imagery files on your local machine.
 If you want to load real-time data, skip to step 3. - a.
-In the Main Menu Bar in the Main Display window of McIDAS-V, select Tools -> Manage ADDE Datasets. - b.
+In the Main Menu Bar in the Main Display window, select Tools -> Manage ADDE Datasets. - b.
 In the ADDE Data Manager, select File -> New Local Dataset.
-Enter the following parameters to set up a dataset with the AREA files provided with this tutorial: - Dataset MTSAT - Image Type MTSAT satellite data - Format McIDAS AREA - Directory select the <local path>/Satellite/mtsat_dust directory
+Enter the following parameters to set up a dataset with the AREA files provided with this tutorial: - Dataset MTSAT - Image Type MTSAT satellite data - Format McIDAS AREA - Directory select the <local path>/Data/Satellite/mtsat_dust directory

-Add Local Dataset
+Add Local Dataset X

 Dataset (e.g. MYDATA): MTSAT

 Image Type (e.g. JAN 07 GOES): MTSAT satellite data

-Format: MCIDAS AREA 🗸
+Format: MCIDAS AREA -

-Directory: : s\jayh\Desktop\china_data\mtsat_area_dust
+Directory: C:\Users\myuser\Data\Satellite\mtsat_dust Browse

 Add Dataset Cancel

 - c.
+Click Add Dataset.
 Close the ADDE Data Manager by clicking Ok or select File -> Close. - 2.
 To load the data in this local dataset, follow these steps. - a.
-Click on the button in the main toolbar to go to the Data Explorer. - b.
-Select the Satellite -> Imagery chooser from the Data Sources tab. - c.
-Select <LOCAL-DATA> for Server:, select MTSAT for Dataset:, click Connect. - d.
+Click on the in the main toolbar to go to the Data Explorer. - b.
+From the Data Sources tab, select the Satellite > Imagery chooser. - c.
+Select <LOCAL-DATA> for Server, select MTSAT for Dataset, click Connect. - d.
 Choose the MTSAT satellite data Image Type and select an absolute time of 04:30 UTC. - e.
 Click Add Source to show the Field Selector. - f.
 Select 0.73 um VIS Cloud and Surface Features -> Brightness.